timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 008A-SLUM CLEARANCE, URBAN RENEWAL, AND FARM HOUSING/SUBCHAPTER III-FARM HOUSING/SUBCHAPTER III-FARM HOUSING.md

   * (2) the need for such housing in the area has diminished to the extent that the purpose of the loan, providing housing for domestic farm labor, can no longer be met.

+#### (j) Carbon monoxide alarm or detector
+* Housing and related facilities constructed with loans under this section shall contain installed carbon monoxide alarms or detectors that meet or exceed—

+  * (1) the standards described in chapters 9 and 11 of the 2018 publication of the International Fire Code, as published by the International Code Council; or

+  * (2) any other standards as may be adopted by the Secretary, in collaboration with the Secretary of Housing and Urban Development, including any relevant updates to the International Fire Code, through a notice published in the Federal Register.

 ### §1485.
 Housing and related facilities for elderly persons and families or other persons and families of low income
 #### (a) Direct loans; authorization; terms and conditions; revolving fund; appropriation
 * The Secretary is authorized to make loans to private nonprofit corporations and consumer cooperatives and Indian tribes to provide rental or cooperative housing and related facilities for elderly or handicapped persons or families of low or moderate income or other persons and families of low income in rural areas, in accordance with terms and conditions substantially identical with those specified in section 1472 of this title; except that—